Chat with us, powered by LiveChat

-New Studies on the Effects of Whole Body Vibration Training
+Latest Research on Whole Body Vibration

 The effects of whole body vibration training on the human body continue to be investigated in the attempt to find the optimal parameters for using this form of therapy in preventing certain health issues or ameliorating the symptoms caused by other conditions.